 Dogs also need to avoid stressful situations whenever possible.
 If human beings get easily stressed, so do they.
 This stress also goes into their mind and habits.
 Some dogs refuse to exercise.
 Some would refuse their meals or medication.
 For a diabetic dog, this only adds more damage to their health.

 Sick dogs should be in an environment with so much love and care to surround them.
 Don’t take the stress of your day out on your dogs.
 Insulin injections and blood testing can also be stressful but are a necessary part of your dog’s diabetes care.
 Try to keep your dog as calm as possible and try to keep them relaxed.

 Make Sure Everyone at Home is on the Same Page

 When caring for a sick dog, everyone at home has to be following the same protocol.
-Diabetic dogs respond to treatment better when they’re able to follow the routine set by the veterinarian.
-Also, especially for meal prohibitions, guests coming to your home should be aware of this, too.
-Even visitors in your home will need to be aware of the rules, you can’t have guests at your party feeding your dog scraps.
+Diabetic dogs respond to treatment better when they can follow the routine set by the veterinarian.
+Also, guests coming to your home should be aware of this, especially for meal prohibitions.
+Even visitors in your home need to be mindful of the rules; you can’t have guests at your party feeding your dog scraps.
 This isn’t necessarily a bad thing if not done regularly.
-But it can cause a sudden spike in the insulin levels that day, which could be hard to control.
+But it can cause a sudden spike in insulin levels that day, which could be hard to control.

 Some of the common symptoms include:

 Preventing canine diabetes isn’t as complicated.
-Like human beings, much of it has to do with the lifestyle also.
-Be sure to give your dog healthy meals and good exercise.
-If they’ve still been diagnosed with diabetes, this is something that’s also quite normal for dogs.
+Like human beings, much of it also has to do with the lifestyle.
+You can limit their risk of developing diabetes by providing your dog with healthy meals and lots of good exercise.
+Even with taking these precautions, your dog can still get diabetes.
 When this happens, much of the work now is in your hands.
-Take good care of your dog, follow your doctor’s orders and your diabetic dog can live their best life.
+Take good care of your dog, follow your doctor’s orders, and your diabetic dog can live their best life.